BaluMediaServer/BaluMediaServer/README.md

 - v1.1.5: Fixing EventBuss command on Server class, if the server was started do not raise the flag into it, and sometimes make the app crash due to "Port already in use" or even using excesive CPU on multiple MJPEG servers.
 Adding to MJPEGServer preview of EventBuss to handle it by there, but needs sync with main server to avoid duplicate instances or commands.

+- v1.1.6: Adding ArrayPool to avoid ovearhead at GC with multiple byte[] creations like in RTP Packets.
+Adding .ConfigureAwait(false) on awaitable method to avoid context overhead, theorical from 100ms to 100 us, increase performance on fewer CPU resources devices.

 ---

 **Thanks for checking out Balu Media Server!**